-- To help children begin a life-long process of social, emotional and physical education. - To introduce children to elements of knowledge and understanding that will enable them to develop their full potential in all aspects of life. - To introduce the children to the feelings and attitudes that they may encounter at different stages of growth and development. - To instil children with a strong moral sense necessary for civilised society. - To provide/equip children with the skills and understanding to enable them to develop positive relationships and lead happy, active lives. - To teach/advise children on how to become good citizens.
+- To help children begin a life-long process of social, emotional and physical education. - To introduce to children elements of knowledge that will enable them to develop their full potential in all aspects of life. - To introduce the children to the values and attitudes that they may encounter at different stages of growth and development. - To inspire children with a strong moral sense necessary for civilised society. - To provide/equip children with the skills and understanding to enable them develop positive relationships and lead happy, active lives - To teach/advise children how to become good citizens.